When a citizen contacts the Police Department, the first point of contact is with one of our Communications Officers.

 The Communications Center is allocated ten full-time Communications Officer positions, and staffing is augmented by Patrol Officers when needed.
 A minimum of two Communications Officers are on duty in the Communications Center at all times.

-When a call is received from a citizen, pertinent information is obtained by the Communications Officer and entered into the Computer Aided Dispatch system.
+When a call is received from a citizen via 911, non-emergency landline, or the walk-in window, pertinent information is obtained and entered into a Computer Aided Dispatch (CAD) system by a Communications Officer.
 A “call for service” is then created.
 The call is then categorized, prioritized, and assigned to the appropriate police responder(s).
-The officers receive call information electronically on an in-car computer terminal from the Communications Center.
+Patrol Officers receive call information instantly on their in-car computer terminal.
 Communications Officers perform records and warrants checks, driver’s license checks, and other computer checks as required by the officer(s) on scene.
-Communications Officers are responsible for maintaining officer’s locations and statuses, requesting and logging tow trucks, contacting other emergency agencies such as Fire, EMS, and neighboring law enforcement agencies to request their services, and entering and maintaining stolen property, missing persons, and warrants in national and state databases.
+Communications Officers are responsible for maintaining officer’s locations and statuses, requesting and logging tow trucks, contacting other emergency agencies such as Fire, EMS, and neighboring law enforcement agencies to request their services, and entering and maintaining criminal warrants, stolen property, missing persons, and warrants in local, national, and state databases.

 In 2012, a state law was enacted requiring all Communications Officers within the state of Florida to complete a minimum of 232 clock hours of formal training and pass a written examination to obtain certification as a “911 Public Safety Telecommunicator.”
 All Communications Officers employed by the Crestview Police Department are certified 911 Public Safety Telecommunicators.